isomerpages/mlaw-corp/_realign/2-process-Renegotiation.md

 <a href="#step6" id="s6">Step 6: Assessor Conducts Hearing and Makes Determination</a>
 <a href="#step7" id="s7">Step 7: Registrar Informs Affected Business and Other Party of Assessor’s Determination</a>
 <a href="#step7a" id="s7a">Withdrawal of Notice of Negotiation, Notice of Objection to Notice of Negotiation, Notice for
-Adjustment and Notice of Compensation</a>
+Adjustment and Notice for Compensation</a>
 <a href="#faq" id="f1">FAQs</a>

 <img src="/files/ReAlign/2020-COVID-INFO2.jpg/" title="Process" alt="Process">